I’ve Worn Only One Wristwatch In 17 Years – Ex-Governor, Peter Obi

 Speaking at The Platform, the flagship programme of Covenant Christian Centre in Lagos, Obi said when the Economic and Financial Crimes Commission (EFCC) searched his house at Osborne, Ikoyi, Lagos, they found nothing.

-He said the anti-corruption agency said he does not leave there because they could not find wristwatches, jewelry and other exotic materials.
+He said the anti-corruption agency said he does not live there because they could not find wristwatches, jewelry and other exotic materials.

 Speaking on the Ikoyi cash, Obi said: “Let me tell you what is worrisome; well we don’t know, they are still dealing with who owns the money or who doesn’t own the money, but that will one day be clarified”.